abhinaya08/social_media_analytics/Assignment 2/README.md

 [Difference in average weights](taskc_1.PNG)

-##Task D
+## Task D

 ### What advice would you give Natgeo to increase engagement on its Instagram page based on your findings in Tasks B and C?

 1. NatGeo should make posts with its top photographers showing natural landscapes, specifically the Artic and African landscapes with its wildlife.
-People especially love big cats and penguins.
+People especially love big cats and penguins

+2. We also observe that "awareness" posts about conservation rhinos, whales and penguins leads to higher engagement

+3. WIP (based on task B)